Budibase/website/content/blog/inside-it/rapid-application-development.md

 First of all, the requirement-gathering phase is relatively pared down.
 Secondly, the remaining pre-deployment stages are cyclical, or even contemporaneous, with constant client interactions and feedback.

 As we saw earlier, the entire project might go through several iterations of design, feedback, and changes.
 Or, this might happen with the individual elements within a larger project.

+Check out our guide to traditional SDLC vs RAD for more details.

 ### Rapid application development vs Agile